rlyrvra/case-study/README.md

 Features here are unstable and may change before merging with main.

 ## Current Development
+- Merging to the last updated branch
+   - Issues when work schedule is updated are fixed
+   - Affected validator classes need to be re-tested

 ### Active Features
 - Access Roles System (75% complete)